-Motor Vehicles
+Motor Vehicles Registration:

-Registration:

 All students and staff are required to register any vehicle which they have at the College.
-This permits Security to recognize legally or illegally parked vehicles.
+This permits Campus Safety to recognize legally or illegally parked vehicles.
 Students who refuse to register their vehicles will be subject to disciplinary action.
-Vehicle registration also assists Security in notifying owners when they have left their lights on or damage has been done to their vehicle.
+Vehicle registration also assists Campus Safety in notifying owners when they have left their lights on or damage has been done to their vehicle.
 The College has the right to ticket cars parked on city streets, especially in critical areas.
 Vehicles must be registered within twenty-four hours after they are first brought to campus.
-Application for vehicle registration may be obtained at the Security Office on the terrace level of Tompkins Hall.
+Application for vehicle registration may be obtained at the Campus Safety Office location at the Cory House, 710 Park Place, Elmira, New York 14901.